Shreeram2k3/React/README.md

 # React
-This repo Contains all the tasks and mini React Apps i did while learning REACT
+This repo Contains all the tasks and mini React Apps i built while learning **REACT**